Desbeers/Chord-Provider/README.md

 ### Limitations

-Well, Chord Provider a simple application.
+Well, Chord Provider is a simple application.
 There are a lot better 'chord' applications and I wrote this just for fun.
 It serves me well but I know it's not that great.
 It might serve you well, as a 'chord' program or as a sample for a 'document based SwiftUI' application.
 SwiftUI is fun and great, however, also limited and challenging; especially on macOS.
 There are many 'workarounds' in the code; especially for 'window handling'.

 Not all chords in the database are correct; especially the more complicated chords.
 I wrote [Chords Database](https://github.com/Desbeers/Chords-Database) for macOS Ventura to view and alter the database with all known chords.